Course: Math 20E

-Homework: Homework will be assigned on the course homework page and will be collected at the beginning of the lecture on the indicated due date.
+Homework: Homework will be assigned on the course homework page and and will be collected during the lecture each Friday (Thursday in the last week).
 A representative sample of the exercises will be graded.
 Please observe the following neatness guidelines for homework that you turn in to be graded; homework not conforming to these guidelines will not receive full credit and may not be graded at all.

 Grading: Your course grade will be determined by your cumulative average at the end of the term and will be based on the following scale: